Using an LED Light wand to create unique light painting portraits in-camera

 What makes this even more fun and creative is the ability to change the wand colors on-the-fly, and to dramatically change the look of each image simply by choosing a different LED color.
 As you can see below, in some shots the camera settings and background are all the same, the model’s wardrobe is the same, and even her pose is the same, yet, the only change is from the colors of the wand.

 Thus, I was able to yield a completely different creative look from shot to shot, all from a different light painting color or wave technique.
 It makes it experimenting with different colors and wand moves a must.
 For example, I never thought the solid yellow LED wand color would work, but not only did it work, it worked amazingly well!
 Sometimes you have to have try something new and test it out, and I’m glad I did.

 If you have any questions about the technique, or want more information, please post a comment/question below and I’ll be happy to answer any questions.

 Here are some shots from this series:

 Want to learn more about a photoshoot or have a question?
 Interested in a photoshoot?
 Just use the contact page here to email me with any photo session ideas you may have.
 If you are interested in portraits or headshots, I shoot professional portraits and professional headshots both outdoors with natural light and/or strobes, or in my San Francisco Bay Area-based photo studio with a wide variety of backdrops and lighting options for many types of projects.
-Whether it’s fashion photography, portrait photography, yoga or fitness photography, headshot photography, beauty headshot photography, artistic extreme colored gel hypercolor portraits, product photography, modeling digitals for agencies, or anything in-between, I offer various packages for many budgets.
+Whether you need fashion photography, portrait photography, yoga or fitness photography, headshot photography, an online dating profile photographer, beauty headshot photography, artistic extreme colored gel hypercolor portraits, product photography, modeling digitals for agencies, or anything in-between, I offer various packages for many budgets.
 I look forward to hearing from you.
 Let’s shoot!